-Notice that they usually wait until the pastor or church planter is absent to enter in because they know that the overseer is likely to have discernment to spot them.
+Notice that they usually wait until the missionary is absent to enter in because they know that the missionary is likely to have discernment to spot them.
 The phrase "enter in" shows that they are from outside the fellowship.
-These are usually false cults and can be dealt with by warning the people in advance about which ones are current false cults: Jehovah's Witnesses, Mormons, Jesus Only, Church of Christ, etc.
+These are usually false cults and can be dealt with by warning the people in advance about what are the current false cults: J.W.S, Mormons, Jesus Only, Church of Christ, etc.

-These particular wolves are usually recognizable by name and are therefore not as dangerous as the other kind.
-Simple instruction to the converts about which groups to watch out for is usually sufficient.
+These wolves are usually recognizable by name and are therefore not as dangerous as the other kind.
+Simple instruction to the converts about what groups to watch out for is usually sufficient.
 Note that Paul spoke about wolves as being a certainty.